qatrackplus/qatrackplus/docs/admin/qa/auth.rst

 .. _permissions_admin:

 The easiest method of managing permissions is to grant specific permissions to a group and then make users part of that group.
-The user will inherit all the permissions of their groups and as such do not need to have them explicitly granted to them on their user profile page (that is, you can leave the **Chosen user permissions** box blank on most users profile page).
+The user will inherit all the permissions of their groups and as such do not need to have them explicitly granted to them on their user profile page.
+It is recommended that you only use groups for managing permissions and don't assign permissions to users directly (that is, you can leave the **Chosen user permissions** box blank on most users profile page).

 You will likely want to tweak the set of permissions your user groups are granted but example permission sets are given below to help you get